Liar Liar: Production

 The film was shot from July 8 to October 16, 1996, in Los Angeles.

-In an interview, Jim Carrey said filming the film was very physically demanding on him, "because it was this constant suppression of angst, completely freaking out all the time.
-I would go home with total exhaustion".
+In an interview, Carrey said filming the film was very physically demanding on him, "because it was this constant suppression of angst, completely freaking out all the time.
+I would go home with total exhaustion."
 The script was rejected by numerous Hollywood studios until it was picked up by Brian Grazer and Imagine Entertainment.
 The role of Fletcher Reede was envisioned for Tom Hanks and Steve Martin.
 Hugh Grant was interested in the role, but backed out due to the Divine Brown scandal.
-Cary Elwes got cast as Jerry for "pure chance" and having previously worked with director Tom Shadyac.
+In order to star in the film, Carrey chose not to play the role of Dr. Evil in Austin Powers: International Man of Mystery.
+Cary Elwes was commissioned to portray the role of Jerry by "pure chance", having previously worked with Shadyac.

 Reception

 Box office

-The film is the second of three collaborations between Jim Carrey and Tom Shadyac, all of which did extremely well at the box office: the opening weekend made $31,423,025 in 2,845 theaters.
+The film is the second of three collaborations between Jim Carrey and Tom Shadyac, all of which did extremely well at the box office.
+(Note: The first collaboration, Ace Ventura: Pet Detective, made $107.2 million against a budget of $15 million, and the third, Bruce Almighty, made $484.6 million against a budget of $81 million.)
+Liar Liar made $31,423,025 in 2,845 theaters on its opening weekend.
 It was the second-highest, three-day opener ever for Universal Pictures, only coming second to Jurassic Park.
 The film also surpassed Teenage Mutant Ninja Turtles to have the largest March opening weekend.
 It would hold this record for five years until it was taken by Ice Age in 2002.
-At the time, Liar Liar had the second-highest opening weekend for an Imagine Entertainment film, behind Ransom.
+At the time of its opening, Liar Liar had the second-highest opening weekend for an Imagine Entertainment film, behind Ransom.
+Additionally, it achieved the widest release for a Jim Carrey film, a record that lasted until June 2000 when Me, Myself & Irene debuted.
 The film was ranked number one during its first weekend, beating both the Special Edition release of Return of the Jedi and Selena.
 It stayed at the top of the box office for a total of three weeks before being overtaken by Anaconda.
 By late April 1997, Liar Liar had already surpassed the Special Edition release of Star Wars to become the top-grossing film of the year.
 In North America, it made $181,410,615, and at the box office in other territories it made $121,300,000 for a total of $302,710,615.
 In Denmark, Liar Liar earned $453,000 in its opening weekend, making it the third-highest opening for any Universal film in the country, after Twister and Jurassic Park.